Jobs for people with epilepsy

 Read more: Guide to discrimination and jobs for people with epilepsy

 Everybody's epilepsy is different, and so a job that might be perfectly possible for one person, might be far more difficult for another.
-That being said, the following list of jobs for people with seizures would be suitable for many people with epilepsy.
+The following ideas for jobs for people with seizures may serve as inspiration for some people with epilepsy.

 1. Most office jobs